edamontology/edam-browser/paper.md

 ##### Criteria 7

 The EDAM Browser can easily be downloaded and run a the personal computer.
-The only requirement is python.
+The only requirement is python, though that git is helpful.
-The user can then use custom version of the  ontology, including beta version of the next release or whole new ontology.
+Once downloaded, the user can also use a custom version of the  ontology, including beta version of the next release or whole new ontology.
 By default, ontology should be in the [json schema](http://json-schema.org/) presented previously, but the browser can be configured to use a different schema (c.f: hereafter).
 A validator is available [here](https://jsonschemalint.com/).

 ## Reusability